Spajki001/software-engineering-course/lab6/README.md

 # Lab 6 - Django

-# Copy your `mysite` folder from Lab4 and continue with the tutorials
+# Create your `myimgur` project and do the project

 ## Configure python virtual environment